 In January 2020, the GASB issued Statement No. 92, Omnibus 2020 effective for fiscal years beginning after June 15, 2020.
-In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 92 to fiscal years beginning after June 15, 2021.
+In May 2020, the GASB issued Statement No. 95 which changed the effective date for

+Statement No. 92 to fiscal years beginning after June 15, 2021.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting as well as improve the consistency of authoritative literature.
 The variety of topics covered include the effective date for Statement No. 87, the reporting of intra-entity transfers, the applicability of certain requirements of Statements No. 73, 74, and 84, and the measurement of liabilities related to asset retirement obligations.
 The System is in the process of evaluating the impact of this pronouncement on its financial statements.

-In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates effective for fiscal years beginning after June 15, 2020.
-In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 93 to fiscal years beginning after June 15, 2021.
-The objective of this Statement is to address the accounting and financial reporting implications that result from the replacement of an interbank offered rate (IBOR).
-The System does not anticipate this pronouncement will impact its financial statements and related reporting.
+In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates, effective for fiscal years ending after December 31, 2021 for the removal of LIBOR as a benchmark interest rate.
+The objective of this Statement is to address the accounting and financial reporting implications that result from the replacement of LIBOR.
+There are no applicable reporting requirements for the System related to this Statement.